fanout/express-grip/README.md

 };
 ```

-You can also set any other EPCP servers that aren't necessarily proxies with publish_servers:
+You can also set any other EPCP servers that aren't necessarily proxies with publishServers:

 ```javascript
 var myConfigObject = {